mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### root_url

-This is the full URL used to access Grafana from a web browser.
+This is the full URL used to access Mosaicoo from a web browser.
 This is important if you use Google or GitHub OAuth authentication (for the callback URL to be correct).

 > **Note:** This setting is also important if you have a reverse proxy
-> in front of Grafana that exposes it through a subpath.
+> in front of Mosaicoo that exposes it through a subpath.
 In that
 > case add the subpath to the end of this URL setting.

 ### serve_from_sub_path

-Serve Grafana from subpath specified in `root_url` setting.
+Serve Mosaicoo from subpath specified in `root_url` setting.
 By default it is set to `false` for compatibility reasons.

 By enabling this setting and using a subpath in `root_url` above, e.g.
-`root_url = http://localhost:3000/grafana`, Grafana is accessible on
+`root_url = http://localhost:3000/grafana`, Mosaicoo is accessible on
 `http://localhost:3000/grafana`.

 ### router_logging

-Set to `true` for Grafana to log all HTTP requests (not just errors).
-These are logged as Info level events to the Grafana log.
+Set to `true` for Mosaicoo to log all HTTP requests (not just errors).
+These are logged as Info level events to the Mosaicoo log.

 ### static_root_path

 The path to the directory where the front end files (HTML, JS, and CSS files).
-Defaults to `public` which is why the Grafana binary needs to be executed with working directory set to the installation path.
+Defaults to `public` which is why the Mosaicoo binary needs to be executed with working directory set to the installation path.

 ### enable_gzip